By Anna Gay on | No Comments

-The most obvious place to start with details?
-The decorations, of course!
-The most common way to photograph the details would probably be at night when everything is beautifully lit, but for sharper images, try shooting during the day, in natural light.
+The most common way to take picture of Christmas decorations would probably be at night when everything is beautifully lit, but for sharper images, try shooting during the day, in natural light.
 Also, photograph your subject from several different angles, and experiment with getting closer to, and further away from your subject.
 Its fun to experiment with different perspectives.

-1. Abstraction is a really fun experiment in photographing decorations, as it will allow you to play with color, line and shape, and in the process, create some really beautiful abstract images.
+Abstraction is a really fun way to experiment when you are photographing holiday decorations.
+It allows you to play with color, line and shape... and in the process, create some really beautiful abstract images.

 I think it’s safe to say that the majority of us get really excited about the food at the holidays.
 Not only is it just plain delicious, but it is also one of the things that brings everyone together.